-Number of Bedrooms (or, for live/work units square foot equivalency) Number of Persons in Household
+Number of Bedrooms (or, for live/work units square foot Number of Persons in

+equivalency) Household

 0 (Less than 600 square feet) 1

 1 (601 to 850 square feet) 2

 2 (851 to 1100 square feet) 3

 3 (1101 to 1300 square feet) 4

 4 (More than 1300 square feet) 5

 (e) Marketing the Units: They Mayor's Office of Housing or its successor shall be responsible for overseeing and monitoring the marketing of affordable units under this Section.
 In general, the marketing requirements and procedures shall be contained in the Procedures Manual as amended from time to time and shall apply to the affordable units in the project.
+The Mayor's Office of Housing may develop occupancy standards for units of different bedroom sizes in the Procedures Manual in order to promote an efficient allocation of affordable units.
+The Mayor Office of Housing may require in the Procedures Manual that prospective purchasers complete homebuyer education training or fulfill other requirements.
 The Notice of Special Restrictions or Conditions of Approval shall specify that the marketing requirements and procedures contained in the Procedures Manual as amended from time to time, shall apply to the affordable units in the project.

-(1) Lottery: At the initial offering of affordable units in a housing project, the Mayor's Office of Housing or its successor must require the use of a public lottery approved by MOH to select purchasers or tenants.
-The Mayor's Office of Housing or its successor shall also hold a general public lottery and maintain and utilize a list generated from this lottery or utilize a list generated from a recent lottery at another similar housing project to fill spaces in units that become available for re-sale or occupancy in any housing project subject to this ordinance after the initial offering.
-The list shall be updated from time to time but in no event less than annually to insure that it remains current.

-(2) Preferences: The Mayor's Office of Housing or its successor shall consider appropriate preferences for the allocation of inclusionary units to qualifying households and shall, within 90 days, present amendments of the Procedures Manual to the Planning Department for Commission review that require that certain preferences be given in the lottery process.
-In determining the appropriate preferences, the Mayor's Office of Housing shall hold at least one meeting open to members of the public and shall, as appropriate, consult with other city departments and interested nonprofit organizations.
+- (1) Lottery: At the initial offering of affordable units in a housing project, the Mayor's Office of Housing or its successor must require the use of a public lottery approved by MOH to select purchasers or tenants.
+The Mayor's Office of Housing or its successor shall also hold a general public lottery and maintain and utilize a list generated from this lottery or utilize a list generated from a recent lottery at another similar housing project to fill spaces in units that become available for re-sale or occupancy in any housing project subject to this Ordinance after the initial offering.
+The list shall be updated from time to time but in no event less than annually to insure that it remains current. - (2) Preferences: The Mayor's Office of Housing or its successor shall consider appropriate preferences for the allocation of inclusionary units to qualifying households and shall, within 90 days, present amendments of the Procedures Manual to the Planning Department for Commission review that require that certain preferences be given in the lottery process.
+In determining the appropriate preferences, the Mayor's Office of Housing shall hold at least one meeting open to members of the public and shall, as appropriate, consult with other City departments and interested nonprofit organizations.
+The Mayor's Office of Housing shall create a lottery system that gives preference to people who live or work in San Francisco.
+MOH shall propose policies and procedures for implementing this preference to the Planning Commission for inclusion in the Procedures Manual.
+Otherwise, it is the policy of the Board of Supervisors to treat all households equally in allocating affordable units under this Program.